How The Simple Practice of Self-Care Can Help Overcoming Depression And Burnout And Lead To Self Love

 I didn’t know that you can do things for yourself with the explicit intention of caring for your own needs…!!

-I didn’t even know that what I was feeling was called overwhelm.
+I didn’t even know that what I was feeling was called overwhelm and burnout.
 I just knew I felt so exhausted and miserable all the time, and I felt nobody cared about me.
 The truth was that it was me who didn’t care about me.
 But I had no idea.
 Learning about self-care changed this.

 It gave me a mirror where I could start to see me and pay attention to me.
 It was such a relief.